chopfitzroy/blog/src/posts/functional-programming-vs-oop-with-metaphors.md

 And to be fair you can, but because you require a refernce to `this` in order to be able to access your `name` variable the above example suddenly becomes not quite as succinct as its functional counterpart.

-Ultimately it is hard to show the value of functional programming in these smaller more trivial examples, especially because of how well object orientated exceels when used in isolation, but trust me once things start to scale up functional proves to be a much more composable and lightweight experience, not to mention a much simpler mental model to follow, once you get used to it 😅.
+Ultimately it is hard to show the value of functional programming in these smaller more trivial examples, especially because of how well object orientated excels when used in isolation, but trust me once things start to scale up functional proves to be a much more composable and lightweight experience, not to mention a much simpler mental model to follow, once you get used to it 😅.

 **NOTE:** For the sake of simplicity I am intentionally not typing the return types of these functions, in a real world application I would encourage you to type function return values as well as arguments.